Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-01.md

 ### The Numbers

 Erinyes are Medium Level 13 Soldiers with the Leader keyword and 131 HP.
-They're clad in high-quality infernal plate (which is a lot more clothing than they wore in other editions), and wield a shield and a bastard sword.
+They're clad in high-quality infernal plate (which is a lot more than they wore in other editions), and wield a shield and a bastard sword.
 Their speed is 5, and they mostly fight using showy but lethal martial techniques.

 They're very good at holding the line due to the **Devastating Opportunist** trait, which gives them a +3 bonus to opportunity attacks and allows them to